 Renting an office will be one of your biggest operating expenses as a business.
+You’re likely asking yourself — what overall office space cost can you expect to incur?

-Office Space Rental Rates
+Office Space Lease Rates

 When you search for office space online, you will see figures like “$52/SQFT.”
 That means rent is fifty-two dollars per square foot per year (or $4.33/SQFT per month).
 If you know the square footage of the office, you can estimate your annual and monthly rent.
+(The exception is on coworking platforms or on sites like PivotDesk, a shared space marketplace that connects those with extra space in their offices with those looking to enjoy the flexibility of shared space, where figures will be listed in terms of price per person or price per month.)

 For the purposes of budgeting early on in the process, you don’t necessarily need to know the exact size of the office space you need.
 Consider that 100-150 square feet per person is the recommended average amount of space to allocate to each employee.
 A quick count of your employees can help you estimate a rent number that you can then start budgeting against.
+(To make this easy, we’ve created a square footage calculator that will help you get an accurate estimate of how much space your company needs.)

-You should know, however, that this basic rent calculation just that: a rent calculation.
+You should know, however, that this basic rent calculation is just that: a rent calculation.
 Office space comes with additional expenses factored in the lease.
 And even the rent and how it’s defined will need clarification.

 The cost of office space can vary significantly within a city.
 Factors in the cost of an office include building class, building amenities (doorman, lobby, etc), and neighborhood.

-Base Rent and Other Costs
+Base Rent and Other Office Space Costs

-Base rent is the amount of rent due a landlord before other expenses, like utilities and maintenance fees.
+Base rent is the amount of rent due to a landlord before other expenses, like utilities and maintenance fees.
 Your lease will define the additional expenses you’re responsible for.

 |Lease Type||Expenses||Use Case|